BabylonJS/Documentation/content/How_To/floating_origin/floating_origin.md

-Only problem is that our GPU's are still limited to 32 bit floating-point, so when we have big coordinates -- objects and/or cameras very far from the world's origin, for example at (10000000, 0, 10000500) -- we will notice jittering because of 32 bits floating-point imprecision because of the big numbers inside matrices.
+Only problem is that our GPU's are still limited to 32 bit floating-point, so when we have big coordinates -- objects and/or cameras very far from the world's origin, for example at (10000000, 0, 10000500) -- we will notice jittering because the big numbers inside matrices will cause 32 bits floating-point imprecision on the GPU.

 ![Pic01](/img/how_to/floating_origin/pic01.jpg)